David Buss: Mate preferences

-When questioned about how his evolutionary male/female mating traits could be applied to non-reproductive sexual relationships, such as those of older, non-reproductive heterosexual couples or male-male long-term gay relationships, Dr. Keith W. Swain, PsyD, retired, conducted a research project seeking the answer to this question.
-In 2006, Dr. Swain conducted a matched-pair online survey of 1,000 self-identified gay male couples, asking each member of the couple to identify which of Dr. Buss' male and female mating traits they identified as being a trait they had historically had and had employed in their mate selection process.
+When questioned about how his evolutionary male/female mating traits could be applied to non-reproductive sexual relationships, such as those of older, non-reproductive heterosexual couples or male-male long-term gay relationships, Keith W. Swain, PsyD, retired, conducted a research project seeking the answer to this question.
+In 2006, Swain conducted a matched-pair online survey of 1,000 self-identified gay male couples, asking each member of the couple to identify which of Buss' male and female mating traits they identified as being a trait they had historically had and had employed in their mate selection process.

-Dr. Swain's results indicated that Dr. Buss' mate selection traits could be used to accurately predict the nature of the reporting couple's current relationships status: classified in four opposing groups, (those couples where both partners identified their relationship as either happy or unhappy, combative or peaceful, exciting or boring, and respectful or disrespectful).
-In addition, Dr. Swain's research noted a statistically-significant ability to predict the length of time a relationship a specific relationship had existed.
-As Dr. Buss' research would lead one to expect, those gay couples that had been together for five years or longer, when both partners rated their relationships as happy, displayed a remarkable similarity to heterosexual couples' use of sex-specific mating traits.
-One partner, identified as the alpha member by Dr. Swain, displayed more traditional male mating traits, while the other partner, identified as the beta partner by Dr. Swain, displayed stronger female-style mating traits.
-Dr. Swain's research was the basis for the best-selling book, Dynamic Duos: The Alpha/Beta Key to Unlocking Success in Gay Relationships.
+Swain's results indicated that Buss' mate selection traits could be used to accurately predict the nature of the reporting couple's current relationships status: classified in four opposing groups, (those couples where both partners identified their relationship as either happy or unhappy, combative or peaceful, exciting or boring, and respectful or disrespectful).
+In addition, Swain's research noted a statistically-significant ability to predict the length of time a relationship a specific relationship had existed.
+As Buss' research would lead one to expect, those gay couples that had been together for five years or longer, when both partners rated their relationships as happy, displayed a remarkable similarity to heterosexual couples' use of sex-specific mating traits.
+One partner, identified as the alpha member by Swain, displayed more traditional male mating traits, while the other partner, identified as the beta partner by Swain, displayed stronger female-style mating traits.
+Swain's research was the basis for the best-selling book, Dynamic Duos: The Alpha/Beta Key to Unlocking Success in Gay Relationships.